livekit/client-sdk-js/.changeset/empty-lemons-move.md

 'livekit-client': patch
 ---

-Apply valid key logic to MissingKey to prevent spamming the logs
+Treat MissingKey as decryption failure to prevent spamming the logs